 One-time passwords simplify account protection: you only need to remember your PIN code and set up the Yandex.Key app for Android or iOS.
 The app constantly generates new one-time passwords.
 Each new password stops working right away if you don't use it and gets disabled after you log in to Yandex using it.
 Trying to steal this type of password is useless.

-Details on setting up one-time passwords can be found in the Help pages:
+Detailed information on setting up one-time passwords can be found in Help:

 For information on how to log in using one-time passwords, read the Enabling two-factor authentication section.

 The account restoration procedure is different with two-factor authentication.

 To go back to using a regular account password, you must disable two-factor authentication.

 One-time passwords can be enabled for a Yandex.Mail for domain account, but only if you're permitted to change the password for the corresponding domain.
 Furthermore, if the domain administrator resets your password, then one-time passwords will be disabled, and your app passwords will need to be generated again.